 Chronic Fatigue Syndrome Symptoms Can Come and Go

-Don’t assume that a diagnosis means you are doomed never to have any energy again.
-When you first get diagnosed, it may feel that way.
+Don’t assume that a diagnosis means you are never to have any energy again.
+When you first get a diagnosis, it may feel that way.
 However, the issue is more likely that you haven’t yet adjusted to the lifestyle of living with a chronic health ailment.
 Once you learn to mitigate your symptoms, flare-ups should have remission periods in between.

 One good way to spread flare-ups further apart is to learn to pace your activity.
 You may have to do less than you want to on your good days to ensure that you can string more good days together.
 It is also essential to learn to limit stress and to control what stress and anxiety you do have.